luiz-lvj/solana-stablecoin-standard/docs/OPERATIONS.md

 # Operations Runbook

 Day-to-day operator guide for managing an SSS stablecoin.
-All examples use the CLI (`sss-token`).
+All examples use the CLI (`solana-stable`).
 The SDK equivalents are documented in [SDK.md](SDK.md).

 ## Prerequisites